itisnotdone/gogetit/README.md

 # When specifying distro for Libvirt provider
 gogetit create kvm01 -p libvirt -d centos

+# When specifying a spec for Libvirt provider
+gogetit create kvm01 -p libvirt -s ceph

 # When deploying on an existing machine(only for libvirt provider)
 gogetit deploy kvm01
 gogetit deploy kvm01 -d centos